April 9, 2021

 I always knew I wanted a family.
-I’m one of four children and enjoyed the chaos growing up with roommates that creatively suggested new ways for us to defy death on a daily basis.
+I’m one of four children and enjoyed the chaos of growing up with roommates that creatively suggested new ways for us to defy death on a daily basis.
 Needless to say, we are most likely the reason my mother has a heart condition.

 The key to balance is keeping a schedule.
 I prep for personal/family events probably a month out.
 I have a giant family calendar so everyone can see what’s scheduled and I also help lay things out for the kiddos if I am traveling that week.
-This way I’m not scrambling to put together an Easter basket while I’m in a hotel lobby scrambling to get WiFi.
+This way I’m not scrambling to put together an Easter basket while I’m in a hotel lobby scrambling to get Wi-Fi.
 This also helps to know their school events and so I can make sure I am present for the important days in their life.

-Once you see yourself as a successful contributing example as opposed to a “guilty mother”, the game changes.
+Once you see yourself as a successful contributing example as opposed to a “guilty mother,” the game changes.
 You are no longer stressed for the times you “aren’t” there because when you are, you are more present with them than ever before.
 You can kill it at work and then come home to family time.
-Shut the laptop, put the cell phone in a bowl (not enough working parents do this and it needs to be done, can not stress this one enough) and climb into that giant living room fort.
+Shut the laptop, put the cell phone in a bowl (not enough working parents do this and it needs to be done, cannot stress this one enough), and climb into that giant living room fort.
 This is how they will remember you, laughing and happy.

 I honestly don’t think I could continue in my career without my kids.
 They make the day ten times better when I see them.
-They have me laughing rather than stressing over work.
+They have me laughing rather than stressing over my work.
 They push me to do and be better so we can go on more adventures (what they call vacations).
-They are the reason I will one day run my own company, own my private equity firm and be on the top ten New York Bestsellers list. #AchieveMoreStressLess
+They are the reason I will one day run my own company, own my private equity firm and be on the top ten New York bestsellers list. #AchieveMoreStressLess